 The Munay-Ki are nine rites of initiation that have been handed down from time immemorial through the medicine tradition of the Americas.
-The modern day custodians of these rites are the Q'ero Indians of the Andes.
+The modern day custodians of some of these rites are the Q'ero community of the Andes.
 The Q'ero and many other Native American peoples believe that humanity is now going through a great transition it consciousness.
 The result of that transition will be a new kind of human that has been referred to has "homo luminous".
 The Munay-ki are seeds that can be planted in the human nervous system which as they grow give rise to this new person.

 Rite 1: The Healer's Rites.
 This rite initiates a deep yet gentle current of healing in your luminous energy field.
-It connects you to a lineage of Earthkeepers from the past that come and assist you in your personal healing.
+It connects you to a lineage of Earthkeepers from the past who come and assist you in your personal healing.
 It also launches an energetic process that awakens your ability to bring ease, healing and beauty to others.

 Rite 2: The Bands of Power.
 This rite installs bands of protection in the Luminous Energy Field (LEF) that surrounds your physical body.
 They act as filters, so that even "negative" energy is broken down, as we stay open to receive energy which can nourish the LEF instead of harming it.

 Rites 1 and 2 are prerequisites to receiving rites 3 and 4.

 Rite 4: The Seer rites.
 This rite installs filaments of light extending from your visual cortex in the back of your head to your third eye and heart chakras.
 This awakens your ability to perceive the invisible world.
 Many have found that a few months after receiving the Seer rites, they’re able to perceive the world of energy around them.

 Rite 5: The Daykeeper rites.
 The Daykeeper is able to call on the power of these ancient altars to heal and bring balance to the world.
 This rite is an energetic transmission that connects you this lineage from the past, and balances masculine and feminine energies for both men and women.